Volunteer to help

 Volunteers are the essential part of our Group and we could not function without them.
 We have a wide range of people, both in age and skills, who give an hour or two of their free time each week.
 People volunteer for many different reasons and at different stages of their life.
 You can become as involved as you wish or just lend an hour of your time.
 We offer a warm welcome to cheerful, reliable people who would like to be part of our dedicated team.

 You don’t have to know anything about horses - we provide full introductory and on-going training.
-If you would prefer not to work with live horses then we would welcome your help with the disabled people who ride STAN the mechanical horse.
+If you would prefer not to work with live horses then we would welcome your help with the disabled people who ride STORM the mechanical horse.
+We also welcome help behind the scenes with administration in our office, so there are many ways in which you can make a difference.
 In return we offer you the opportunity to help us make riding enjoyable and rewarding for both you and our disabled friends.

 We welcome volunteers from the age of 15, so if you are doing your Duke of Edinburgh award you could do your volunteering with us.
 Our timetable will show you the times of our rides so if you are at school or work during the day there is a ride that would suit you.